mathiasbynens/he/README.md

 // → 'foo &#xA9; bar &#x2260; baz &#x1D306; qux'
 ```

+The `options` object is optional.
+It recognizes the following properties:

 #### `useNamedReferences`

 The default value for the `useNamedReferences` option is `false`.
 This means that `encode()` will not use any named character references (e.g. `&copy;`) in the output — hexadecimal escapes (e.g. `&#xA9;`) will be used instead.
 Set it to `true` to enable the use of named references.